Jon-hattan/Intelligent-Rebar-Detailing/README.md

-## 📐 Rebar Detailing Rules & Logic
+## Rebar Detailing Rules and Logic

 This automation tool follows a set of engineering rules to ensure that the generated rebar layouts are structurally sound, code-compliant, and optimized for constructability.
 Below are the core rules implemented: